 Say you are addressing the topic named ‘Slavery among Africans’, do not look at the Afro-American students in a deep sighted manner.
-You should maintain a non-committed eye contact while addressing the students of the classroom.
-Instead of asking a black girl or guy to elaborate more on this, you can ask students on what they have understood from the topic.
+You should maintain non-committed eye contact while addressing the students of the classroom.
+Instead of asking a black girl or guy to elaborate more on this, you can ask students what they have understood from the topic.

 Do not eye on a student.
 It can make him/her feel low about oneself.
 The student also loses his/her self-esteem over the years.
 Maintain a friendly eye-contact with all the students of the class.
 You are a teacher who imparts quality education to one and all.
 Hence, do not try behaving like a discriminator.

 Use encouraging words and phrases